 Amethysts Mean You Care

 Whether you are investing in the powers contained within the amethyst or not, there is little more you can do to share the meaning and appreciation for your February love than giving them the myth and lore of amethyst.
 What loved one wouldn't want a ring with a deep purple stone letting them know you want them to come home safe?

-Creating an amethyst engagement ring and a matching wedding set unique to you and the one you love is also an excellent beginning for a long and beautiful relationship.
-At Staghead Designs, we work with you to create a unique design that is meaningful to you and your love.
+Creating an amethyst engagement ring and a matching wedding set for you and your loved one is an excellent beginning for a long and beautiful relationship.
+At Staghead Designs, we work with you to create a design that is meaningful to you and your love.
 Please see our collection of engagement rings at Staghead Design to spark an idea for your unique creation.